 This brings us to the fourth and final feature of the morality system, namely the overriding importance given to guilt as an ethical reaction.
 This follows directly from the assumptions, above, that the moral agent acts voluntarily, that real moral conflicts are not possible, and that an obligation cannot be defeated by other conflicting reasons.
-Guilt and blame are the appropriate concepts when considering voluntary, obligatory actions.
-As Williams says, what matters for modern moral philosophy is not what one did, but whether one did it voluntarily: one cannot be blamed (or praised) for what one did involuntarily (1985, p.
-177).
-It also follows, for the morality system, when reasons for action are in conflict, one should feel no guilt for having acted as one ought.
+It is not just that one cannot be blamed (or praised) for what one did involuntarily (Williams 1985, p.
+177); if one freely carries out one's obligations one should feel no guilt and should not be blamed, even when acting in this way involves failing to act on some other reason.
+For the morality system, when reasons for action are in conflict, one should feel no guilt for having acted as one ought.
 One cannot be blamed for failing to act on a reason that has been rejected, say a reason defeated by an obligation (Williams 1985, p.
 176).
 Hence, for modern moral philosophy, not only is it doubtful whether Agamemnon was responsible for his actions (as they were not fully voluntary), and not only should Agamemnon never have sacrificed his daughter in the first place (as the reason for doing so was defeated by his moral obligation).

 In addition, if he had acted correctly, that is, if he had refused to sacrifice his daughter, he should have felt no guilt for his omission, even if it had resulted in the failure of the expedition.

-Because it gives priority to guilt and blame in this way, according to Williams, the morality system also systematically marginalizes all that is non-voluntary and non-moral, and this matters.
+Because it gives priority to guilt and blame in this way, the morality system also systematically marginalizes all that is non-voluntary and non-moral, and this matters.
 The assumption here is that the world is harmonious and so no one is ever faced with the 'necessity' of moral conflict, where no matter what one does one does some wrong.
-But also, the narrow focus characteristic of the morality system, the focus on guilt and blame, means that other ethical concepts are allowed little or no role, in particular 'shame', and the idea that one should feel shame for some action, including something that was not intended (Williams 1993, p.
+But also, the narrow focus characteristic of the morality system, the focus on guilt and blame, means that other ethical concepts are given little or no role to play, in particular 'shame', and the idea that one should feel shame for some action, including something that was not intended (Williams 1993, p.
 50).
 What the morality system has no place for at all is the idea that, in a situation of moral conflict, when one fails to act on the defeated reason, one has brought about some wrong, and one should, as a result, feel shame, and 'regret', for what one has caused to happen (Williams 1993, p.
 133).
 In addition, the morality system cannot appreciate the importance of the shame felt at being seen by, or imagining oneself seen by, an 'other', 'one whose reactions I should respect' (ibid., p.
 84).
 That explains why, for the morality system, a moral obligation could never be defeated as a reason by, say, ethical commitments peculiar to one's life, the roles one has played, and the demands others make upon one as part of what Williams calls a 'shared' 'ethical life' (1985, p.
 191).